-This easy goat cheese mashed cauliflower is creamy, garlicky, and topped oniony sautéed leeks.
+This easy goat cheese mashed cauliflower is creamy, garlicky, and topped with oniony sautéed leeks.
 It’s a wonderful low-carb alternative to mashed potatoes and a perfect side dish to share with a crowd.
 Naturally gluten-free and vegetarian.

 Jessica Halverstadt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.

-So I know cauliflower isn’t in season right now, but for whatever reason I tend to crave it more in the fall.
+So I know cauliflower isn’t in season right now, but for whatever reason, I tend to crave it more in the fall.
 Anyone else?

 Since it’s mild in flavor and when cooked has a nice smooth texture it’s a perfect substitution for potatoes in comforting fall dishes.
 Not that potatoes are bad or don’t have their place; they’re just SOOO heavy.